 QBI includes the ordinary income from selling cut timber products, pine straw, living trees, and products gathered or collected (e.g., wildflowers, vines, edible or medicinal plants or fungi, or botanical samples).
 Use Form 8995 (or Form 8995-A if applicable) to figure the amount of the deduction and report it on Form 1040.

-Other Forest-related Tax Considerations Flow-through Entities
+Other Forest-Related Tax Considerations

+Flow-Through Entities

-Forestland ownership can be structured through various entities, such as Subchapter C corporations, Subchapter S corporations, partnerships, and limited liability companies (LLCs).
-S Corporations and partnerships are considered "flow-through" entities because they are not taxed independently, but rather net income and other relevant tax information is passed through to the owners, who individually are taxed.
+Forest landownership can be structured through various entities, such as C corporations, S corporations, partnerships, and limited liability companies (LLCs).
+S corporations and partnerships are considered "flow-through" entities because they are not taxed independently, but rather net income and other relevant tax information is passed through to the owners, who are individually taxed.
+Single-member LLCs are disregarded for tax purposes.
+If the owner is an individual, the activities of the LLC are reported on the individual's personal tax return.
 Multimember LLCs are generally considered partnerships for tax purposes, unless they elect to be treated as a corporation.
-Partnerships annually must file form 1065, as well as Schedule K reporting each owner's share of net ordinary income (or loss) and separately-stated information.
+Partnerships annually must file Form 1065, as well as Schedule K, reporting each owner's share of net ordinary income (or loss) and separately stated information.
 Each owner in turn will receive a Schedule K-1 from the partnership.
-Similarly, S corporations file From 1120-S, Schedule K, and send Schedules K-1 to owners.
+Similarly, S corporations file Form 1120-S, Schedule K, and send Schedule K-1 to owners.